 Other celebrities like Lady Gaga — an AHS alumni — have also worn the form-fitting ensembles, including a red latex dress and matching eyepiece the “Bad Romance” singer sported to meet Queen Elizabeth II, as well model Ashley Graham (who donned the trend while pregnant in 2019) and Beyoncé (who wore a latex mini as recently as June).

 Sure, we’ve all renounced comfort for fashion at some point in our lives (I wore leather jackets in tropical weather throughout college just to channel my goth leanings).
-But why are people embracing latex with such fervour right now?
+But why are people embracing latex with such fervor right now?

 Look around: Our current reality is straight out of The Day After Tomorrow.
-For decades, horror movies and TV shows have documented the kinds of agonizing agents — ie. a deadly virus, catastrophic weather changes, etc. — that have long signalled the end of times.
+For decades, horror movies and TV shows have documented the kinds of agonizing agents — ie. a deadly virus, catastrophic weather changes, etc. — that have long signaled the end of times.
 And, as we all learned, American Horror Story’s most hair-raising storyline couldn't come close to the everyday terror of living in a pandemic that refuses to take a bow.

 Prior to last year, the Rubber Man suit seemed like a scary nightmare.
 Now it seems fitting for our modern time, where we are just dressing the part.